simo1c/GateMeClass/tutorial/readme.md

 sampling            : Percentage of the cells used for the annotation. narrow_marker_table : format of marker table.
-See the example below. verbose             : TRUE to show output information. train_parameters    : A list with the parameters for the training function. seed                : Seed for randomization.
+See the example below. verbose             : TRUE to show output information. train_parameters    : A list with the parameters for the training function, i.e., reference and labels. seed                : Seed for randomization.
 ```